 Lost Grids Starting Points

-I’ve begun the research phase of the project, which includes reviewing relevant art historical and theoretical literature as well as selecting the materials for producing the fifteen grid images.
+I am currently in the research phase of the project, which includes reviewing relevant art historical and theoretical literature as well as selecting the materials for producing the grid images.
 To offer a sense of the early work in progress, here are two pieces under development:

 John Mayall’s widely published photographic portrait of Karl Marx [Figure 6] will provide the base image for producing this grid print through the process of poetic hacking.
 If the public – at least the general U.S. public – knows anything about Marx beyond the fact that he was one of the authors of The Communist Manifesto it is (thanks to the Mayall portrait) that the man had a beard.
 My interest in this iconic photograph is the cultural status of Marx’s beard as an inverted form of the commodity fetish.
 In the extensively cited section of Capital, “The Fetishism of Commodities,” Marx articulates a two-fold insight into the character of the commodity: the commodity’s form elicits fascination from its beholder while at the same time materially repressing the conditions of labor that produce the object.
 The spectacle of this iconic facial hair might be said to symbolize the very separation between Marx’s writings and the contemporary moment; crudely put, the iconicity of the photograph signals a preference for seeing the recognizable, impenetrable beard of a by-gone radical over grappling with the labor (and potential contemporary relevance) of that radical’s intellectual work.